PaloAltoNetworks/pan.dev/products/access/docs/insights/getting_started-30.md

 ## Full API URL

 The full URL for an API request includes the base URL, plus the API URI described in the API reference documentation.
-For example, a customer using the US region can query for external alerts using:
+For example, a customer can query for application list using:

 `https://api.sase.paloaltonetworks.com/insights/v3.0/resource/query/applications/application_list`